My 15 Favorite Travel Moments of 2015

 As mentioned above, I was lucky enough to attend this spectacular Halloween event.
 Though it requires a separate admission ticket from the regular park ticket, I felt it was totally worth the splurge.
 We trick or treated, got to see the Disney villains, watched special seasonal presentations, including a stage show by the Sandersen sisters of “Hocus, Pocus” fame, and ate limited edition Halloween foods.
 Living in Florida is really working for me!

 #14 Family vacation in St. Augustine, Florida.

-#15 Attending my first ever Blogger conference in historic Boston.
+#15 Attending my First-Ever Blogger Conference

-It had been 22 years since my last trip to Boston.
+It had been 22 years since my last trip to Boston, Massachusetts.
 How do I remember?
 Because I was there on my honeymoon.
 Though many parts had grown and spruced up (such as the Theater District), most of Boston was just the way I left it.
 I joined around 300 women for the WITS15 blogger convention, where I learned some new things and made some valuable friendships.
 It was awesome connecting with bloggers I have been reading and supporting over time.

 I am unbelievably blessed to have visited so many amazing places this year.
 I never took one single second for granted.
 It has been a dream to travel this beautiful world with my soulmate, daughters, and friends, and I am excited to see where we will journey to in the future!
-Have you traveled anywhere noteworthy this year?
-Leave me a comment below!